Global-Witness/augmenta/docs/examples/donations/README.md

 - We’re using Brave due to its generous free API tier, but Google search results are generally more accurate.
 - Because our dataset is UK-centric, we’re setting the country to “GB” in Brave.
-This should help to filter some of the irrelevant results.
+This should help filter out some of the irrelevant results.
 - The industries are based on the [Standard Industrial Classification](https://resources.companieshouse.gov.uk/sic/) groups.
   You can probably come up with something more clever.
+- We are using chain-of-thought to guide the model through the process of classification.
+This can help improve accuracy.

 Because we’re using Brave and an OpenAI model, we need API keys for both services.
 Save them to a file called `.env` in the root of your project